csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 Regardless of which interpreter function we will be working with, we can be sure that when transforming the value inside any given Free monad, we will get an Id() monad with something inside it.

-Our application code, in turn, will look something like this:
+Our application code, in turn, would still look something like this:

 {% highlight javascript %}
 const computationX = Add(5,1) //Suspend(add(5,1), f), such that f(add(5,1)) = Pure(add(5,1))